Library as a Lived Space / Reunion + Repertory + Rituals | Conceptualised by Kaur Chimuk

 Note: Each reading session/s will be framed by a thematic prompt that serves as a point of departure for mutual reading, co-listening, non-conforming critical dialogue, and collective unlearning.
 During the first few months, sessions will be facilitated by Kaur Chimuk along with invited co-moderators.
 In the second half of the programme, members of the cohort will gradually take the lead—designing and facilitating their own reading situations as a form of shared responsibility and evolving pedagogy.

-Know more : Developed under Library as a Lived Space, a project in collaboration with Kaur Chimuk* and FICA as part of the FICA programme Reading / Commoning opens this space for expanded dialogue—one that connects us through interpersonal needs that are multidirectional, interdisciplinary, and dialogic.
+Know more : Developed under Library as a Lived Space - a project in collaboration with Kaur Chimuk* and FICA as part of the FICA programme Reading / Commoning - we open this space for expanded dialogue—one that connects us through interpersonal needs that are multidirectional and interdisciplinary.
 The cohort weaves together theoretical inquiry, artistic practice, and conversations around contemporary glocal concerns, approaching reading as an experience that extends beyond institutional boundaries.
-CC will unfold in a hybrid format.
-Twice a month, reading gatherings—conceived as reading ceremonies—will take place at the FICA Reading Room.
-These sessions invite artists, writers, curators, scholars, and cultural practitioners who are interested in meeting through slow, attentive encounters.
+Cohesive Correspondence will unfold in a hybrid format.
+Conceived as reading ceremonies which will take place at the FICA Reading Room twice a month, these sessions invite artists, writers, curators, scholars, and cultural practitioners who are interested in meeting through slow, attentive encounters.
 Together, we will map a cohesive space grounded in care and shared inquiry.
 Cohesive Correspondence will remain open to new members throughout the year.
 Like a hive, the cohort grows slowly and attentively.
 The emphasis is not on scale, but on depth—allowing associations to develop organically through curiosity, debate, and collective care rather than through fixed outcomes.

 About the Facilitator :